bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 And again, they are fundamental from Lightning that can be exploited and doesn't look like there has been much fix on it.
 And correct me if I'm wrong, if I am and someone listens to it, and I'm being me and say, hey, you're super wrong about it.

-## HTLC withholding vs. HTLC hodling
+## HTLC Withholding and Resource Abuse

 Speaker 0: 00:15:48